All staff and residents in nursing homes that had Covid-19 cases will be tested, says HSE

 There are currently 335 outbreaks of virus in residential care settings

 Many of the key symptoms of Covid-19 seen in most patients may not appear in older patients because their immune system has weakened over time, Dr Colm Henry said.
-Photograph: iStock
+Photograph: Leon Farrell/ Photocall Ireland

 All staff and residents in residential homes that have had confirmed Covid-19 cases are to be tested for the disease, the Health Service Executive has said.